 Remember what we said about focal points in galley kitchens?
 Creating a gallery wall at one end of your kitchen – particularly if it's the wall you see when entering the kitchen – is an effective means of achieving this elongating effect.

 Inspired by this kitchen?
 Take a look at these quirky gallery wall ideas and recreate your own.

-4. Be creative with a dining space in a galley kitchen
+6. Be creative with a dining space in a galley kitchen

 So, work with your kitchen designer to include a breakfast bar or a wall hung table – or one that can pull out from under a work surface, and pick chairs that fold up too, so you can have floor space when you need it and dining space when you need it, too.

-5. Choose sleek cabinets (with plenty of storage potential) for a contemporary feel
+7. Choose sleek cabinets (with plenty of storage potential) for a contemporary feel

 Opting for kitchen cabinets with a sleek finish is a great option if you're keen to design a galley kitchen that has a distinctly contemporary, yet compact feeling.